Shelter Bay Rules and Regulations — Part II

 - Hearings before the reviewing authority may be tape recorded, and the tape recording becomes a part of the documentation of the hearing.
 If recorded, the tape shall be kept until all known administrative appeals with regard to the particular case are exhausted.

 - When the reviewing authority makes its final decision on an appeal, it will issue a written summary of facts and conclusions.
 The reviewing authority will notify the appellant and affected party or parties of its decision in writing by U.S. Certified Mail.
 The appellant will be notified of the right to further appeal a Rules Committee decision to the Board within thirty (30) days after receipt of a notice of such decision.

 - The board’s decision is final for the community.

 - After the final decision of the reviewing authority, records pertaining to the appeal will be maintained in the appellant’s lot file.

-- Upon completion of the appeal process an appellant, who is a member in good standing, shall have their appeal deposit returned when the appeal judgment has been satisfied.
+- Upon completion of the appeal process an appellant, who is a member in good standing and has prevailed in their appeal, shall have their appeal deposit returned.
 Authorization for the return of deposit will be by the Board President and the Rules Committee Chair, or their designees, in coordination with the Community Manager.

 - Appeal Hearing Procedures